AndreasChristensen89/salary_struggle/README.md

 - Clean up css game_base
 - No links to other websites with high quality
 - images alt's added via template tags from the backend
+- Mention leaderboard add has a flaw in that user can leave page and miss out on possibility of adding score.
+Users may not know the correct URL for accessing the post link
+- Test email works for purchases on deployed site
+- All all products and items to deployed site
+- Explain why this type of marketing was used